shivannis/xandr-docs-public/xandr-docs/articles/monetize/moat-video-viewability-measurement.md

 > [!NOTE]
 > - In order to get started with Moat tracking, fill out [this form](https://moat.com/account/signup).
 > - As of now Moat integration is only available on desktop and mobile supply types.
-> - To link your Xandr account with your Moat account you must contact a Moat representative.
-They may request your Xandr member ID or seat ID.
+> - To link your Microsoft Advertising account with your Moat account you must contact a Moat representative.
+They may request your Microsoft Advertising member ID or seat ID.

 This guide explains the process of enabling Moat Attention Metrics for your video creative.